nss-day-cohort-30/bangazon-api-whimsical-whooping-cranes/README.md

 ComputersController: Full CRUD, allows user to post, get(all and single), put (edit), and delete computers from the database.

+CustomerController: Get allows users to get all customers.
+Include "?_include=products" with fetch call to get products customer is selling.

 ProductsController: Full CRUD, allows users to post a new product, get all products, get a single product, delete a product, and edit an product form the database. na
 PaymentTypeController: FULL CRUD, allows user to post, get all, get single, put, and delete PaymentTypes from the database